Kallil-Belmonte/react-demo/deletar.md

 ### `Questions I would ask and my own answers/assumptions`

 - How would you like to view/keep track the data?
-  - All beers status in the same screen
+  - All beers status in the same screen.

 - How would you like to be notified when some beer temperature is out the correct range?
   - I would like to get the visual feedback of every beer/container status.